ryuu9505/clicle/front-end/README.md

-# Getting Started with Create Priny
+# Getting Started with Create Eevee

-This project was bootstrapped with [Create Priny](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create Eevee](https://github.com/facebook/create-react-app).

 ## Available Scripts